Czirion/Zamia-bacterial-BGCs/README.md

 ~~~
 (The list of `bracken_kraken.report` only contains the selected MAGs with high quality)

 Copy the `metadatos.csv` file to `taxonomia_mags/` to be able to use Phyloseq.
 The Phyloseq script can be found in `phyloseq_mags.Rmd` in this repository.
+To see a Knited version of it download `phyloseq_mags.html` and open it with a browser.

 ## BGC Mining